Optimal treatment assignment rules under capacity constraints: Optimal decisions

 where $\Delta\sim N(h,I_{0}^{-1})$.
 By the asymptotic tightness of\emph{ }$\left\{ B_{n}(\mu):\mu\in A_{0}\right\} $, we can extend this result to convergence in distribution of the process

 by \citet[Theorem 1.5.4]{vdvW1996}.
 Then applying the continuous mapping theorem yields

 which completes the argument.

-It is clear that the solutions of RHS of (\ref{eq:max_plugin}) need not to solve (\ref{eq:max_optimal}), the maximization problem in the limit experiment that the matched rules of optimal rules must solve.
+It is evident that the solutions of RHS of (\ref{eq:max_plugin}) need not to solve (\ref{eq:max_optimal}), the maximization problem in the limit experiment that the matched rules of optimal rules must solve.
 Thus the plug-in rules might not be average optimal in general when $w$ is directionally differentiable.

 \begin{rmk} To investigate the asymptotic properties of the plug-in rule formally, we need to handle the non-uniqueness issue.
-This can be done by the penalization used for the construction of the ex-post Bayes rule. \end{rmk}
+This can be done by the penalization used for the construction of the Bayesian rule. \end{rmk}